- Profile of rifaximin and its potential in the treatment of irritable bowel syndrome

 Xifaxan for IBS and SIBO with Constipation

-It’s important to note that using Xifaxan alone is usually only used in people with diarrhea or mixed type symptoms and not as often in constipation cases.
+It’s important to note that usually Xifaxan is used alone only in people with diarrhea or mixed type symptoms, whereas it is used in combination with other medications in constipation-predominant cases.

-Like with any medical treatment, each person has a unique body and using Xifaxan alone for constipation may be helpful or it may not.
-But, it has been reported that using Xifaxan in combination with Neomycin for constipation is usually much more effective.
+As with all medical treatments, each person has a unique body and using Xifaxan alone for constipation may not be helpful for everyone.
+But, it has been reported that using Xifaxan in combination with Neomycin (rather then either alone) for constipation can be much more effective.

-In this study, they took patients who tested positive for methane on the SIBO breath test and split them up into 3 groups.
-They gave one group just Rifaximin, one just Neomycin, and another group a combination of Rifaximin and Neomycin.
+In this study, patients who tested positive for methane on the SIBO breath test (which usually indicates constipation type symptoms) were split into 3 groups.
+One group got Xifaxan alone, one just Neomycin, and the last group a combination of Xifaxan and Neomycin.